greg-raven/grus/_posts/2020-04-23-reopen-america.md

 {% include signature.html %}

 P.S.
-Please keep these key principles in mind as we move to reopen our economy and save America: https://bit.ly/3bdsxLY
+Please keep these key principles in mind as we move to reopen our economy and save America.

+Sent to:
+: Donald J. Trump